 If you are the victim of attempted fraud, report it to the police.
 It can help to create a memory log as soon as possible.
 Keep a written record of which events took place and when.
 The more details you can provide, the better.
 Save e-mails and text messages using screenshots and note the content of any phone calls, together with the date and time.

-Victims of fraud should also contact a lawyer specializing in banking and capital market law.
+You should also contact a lawyer specializing in banking and capital market law.
 This will help you to enforce your claim for damages.
 Experience shows that the banks usually do not want to pay the refund.

 The most important thing, however, is prevention.
 In their own interest, bank customers should never communicate their account details, TAN numbers and personal data by telephone, text message or e-mail.